acnaderi/Projects/README.md

 # Programming-Coding-Projects
-A repository of all self-coded programs and GUIs by me.
+A repository of all self-coded programs.